dsambit/dftfeminiapps/README.md

 This repository is designed to compile with minimal dependencies:
 CXX compilers, GPU aware MPI library and optionally NCCL/RCCL libraries.
-Currently there are two bencharks that can be called be src/main.cc:
+Currently there are two bencharks that are called from src/main.cc:

 * [1] benchmarkDeviceDirectMPIAllreduce: benchmarks GPU direct MPI\_Allreduce call
  on a double array on the GPU with 1e+7 entries